 The first mile through Trafford passed by in 6:48.
 I could see the 3:00 pacer ahead of me and over the next eight miles or so I kept on his heels.
 It was faster than I would normally risk, but I suspected my legs would give up earlier than usual no matter what speed I went.
-Seeing a notification on my watch early on from one of my best friends really helped give me the kick I needed.
+Seeing a notification on my watch early on really helped give me the kick I needed.

 I felt surprised that the miles through the housing estate lasted longer than I remembered - I'd pictured the race as a quick loop around the houses, and then straight down to Sale and Altrincham.
 It's funny how memories can play tricks on you.

 At mile 6, entering Sale, I decided I should have water; but it was too crowded so kept on going.
 There’d be another chance in another three miles anyway.
 Some of the runners did pass their water bottles around to other runners if they needed it, but I didn't manage to get one.
 I'd not seen this sort of camaraderie in a marathon before.